 Gross vs Net Income: Differences and How to Calculate

-Gross income is the total amount you earn and net income is your actual business profit after expenses and allowable deductions are taken out.
-However, because gross income is used to calculate net income, these terms are easy to confuse.
+The terms gross income and net income can be easily confused.
+Per definition, gross income is the total amount you earn, and net income is actual business profit after expenses and allowable deductions are taken out.
+However, because gross income is used to calculate net income, it’s important to understand how each is calculated.

 When you run your own business, understanding the difference between gross income and net income is important both to evaluate your financial status on a personal level as well as to assess how your business is doing.
 These numbers can also have a big impact on how you pay taxes.
-Understand how gross income and net income are defined in order to understand their key differences.
+By understanding how gross income and net income are defined, you can better understand their key differences.

 What is gross income?